Extra support for children who need it most

 Two demonstration sites to help inform the broader roll-out

-The state government has announced 2 integrated hubs, in Port Pirie and Adelaide’s northern suburbs, will be operating from term 4, 2025.
-Over the next year and a half, the Office for Early Childhood Development will work with local service providers, the Department for Education, and the community to design the services available through the integrated hub.
-It will deliver up to 30 hours of preschool to 3- and 4-year-old children who will benefit most, from term 1, 2026.
+The state government is working with local service providers, the Department for Education, and the community to design the services available through integrated hubs in Port Pirie and Elizabeth.
+These hubs will be operating from Term 4, 2025 and deliver up to 30 hours of preschool to 3- and 4-year-old children who will benefit most, from Term 1, 2026.

 At the first 2 integrated hubs, we can trial different ways for services to work together and connect with families.
 An evaluation will help us understand what has worked well, what could be improved and how we can keep learning.
 These learnings will inform the planning for future integrated hubs.